-Maternal sepsis is the third leading cause of preventable maternal deaths in the United States.
-During pregnancy, childbirth, post-abortion, or the post-partum period, women are susceptible to infection as their immune system is down-regulated to protect the growing fetus.
+Sepsis is the second leading cause of preventable pregnancy-related deaths in the United States.
+During pregnancy, childbirth, post-abortion, or the post-partum period, people are susceptible to infection as their immune system is down-regulated to protect the growing fetus.
 Infection may give rise to sepsis if not identified and treated promptly.
-However, maternal septic shock is rare.
-Healthcare providers need to know the signs of maternal sepsis as well as how to screen for sepsis in the hospital for early recognition and treatment.
-You will learn about maternal sepsis recognition and treatment and how to begin the campaign to stop maternal sepsis in your facility.
+However, pregnancy-related septic shock is rare.
+Healthcare providers need to know the signs of pregnancy-related sepsis as well as how to screen for sepsis in the hospital for early recognition and treatment.
+You will learn about pregnancy-related sepsis recognition and treatment and how to begin the campaign to stop pregnancy-related sepsis in your facility.
 In addition, Grace Ramirez, a L&D RN will present her story as a septic shock survivor.

 Nurses, midwives, physicians, pharmacists, emergency responders, and other healthcare staff